The Peggy Notebaert Nature Museum is an accessible and affordable family destination located in the heart of Chicago’s Lincoln Park neighborhood.

 - Kids Museum Passports: A Kids Museum Passport is good for free on-site admission for two adults and two children.
 They can be checked out at Chicago Public Library branches.

-As a result, we are asking our visitors, volunteers, and staff to adhere to common COVID-19 safety procedures when they are in our building, including those listed below.
+In accordance with the CDC, state and city recommendations, masks are recommended for visitors over the age of 2, but are not required for entry.
+In addition, we are asking our visitors, volunteers, and staff to adhere to common COVID-19 safety procedures when they are in our building, including those listed below.

 - Social distancing is encouraged throughout the building, during programming, and on the Museum grounds.

 The Museum Store is open 10am-4pm every day the Nature Museum building is open.
+In addition to gifts, apparel, and books, limited snack options are also available for purchase.

 Guests can also shop our online store and choose to have their purchases shipped to them or available for pick up at the Nature Museum from 10am to 3pm.
 Click here to browse our online store.